covit2019/analysis_codes/README.md

 You should specify the file created in step 3.
 Then you can obtain the output *iris_CM.csv*.
 This file contains a table of Kendall's tau for each pair-copulas and we treat this table as a coefficient correlation matrix between the
 of the nodes in the trained neural network.
-In the next step, we analyze this correlation matrix.

 ## <u>5.
 Analyze the correlation matrix</u>
 The following two files are sub moduled called from the main analysis script.
 + NodeStructure.py
 + NNCorrelationMatrix.py

-To run the main analysis script, do as follows
+To run the main analysis script, please type the following commands

     > cd 5.AnalyzeCorrelationMatrix
     > python ./Iris_NN_copula_analysis.py ./iris_CM.csv ./nodes_4_6_6_3.txt